 It also doesn’t like to sit in the wind, so plant it in a protected corner.

-Like Blue Porterweed, Princess Flower can be thirsty, but it’s worth the effort.
+Princess Flower can be thirsty, but it’s worth the effort.
 They’re also shade-tolerant, and I’ve found that mine does poorly in the scalding, Zone 10 summer sun, so I give it partial shade.

 It’s a tropical plant, so it’s used to rich soil; you’ll need to feed it regularly during the growing season.
 I feed mine a high nitrogen fertilizer once all risk of frost is gone and then switch to a high-potassium formula when it warms enough to flower.